Kourtney Kardashian Shows Off Toned Legs As She Hits The Mall With Kendall Jenner

 The girls were joined by their mother, Kris Jenner, who wore a blue and white striped outfit, which consisted of matching pants, top, and jacket.
 Kris wore blue tinted sunglasses and carried a white Hermes Birkin bag.
 She also wore small hoop earrings and white heels.

 All three of the women hit up the mall to do some shopping, and even headed to frozen yogurt shop, Menchies.
-The entire outing was filmed for the upcoming season of Keeping Up with the Kardashians, which begins airing in August.
+The entire outing was filmed for the upcoming season of Keeping Up With the Kardashians, which begins airing in August.

 Meanwhile, Kourtney Kardashian may need a girls trip after some recent drama with her boyfriend, Younes Bendjima.
 As previously reported by the Inquisitr, Kourtney recently posted a racy photo to her Instagram account.
 The reality star is seen wearing a floral thong bikini in the post, and Younes was quick to make a harsh comment on the photo.
 “That’s what you need to show to get likes?” he wrote, but later deleted.